OmarHamdyx/Problem-Solving/README.md

-# Problem solving question solved using a combination of C, Java and Python
+# Problem solving questions solved using a combination of C, Java and Python.